bensalcie/sample-simpleui/README.md

 ## Build and install

 On Android Studio, click on the "Run" button.
+(Make sure to have setup the Android things ready -Powered correctly and Blinking)

 If you prefer to run on the command line, type